runpod/docs/docs/serverless/workers/overview.md

 To learn more, see [Endpoint configurations](/serverless/endpoints/endpoint-configurations).

 ## Worker types
 - **Active (min) workers**: "Always on" workers that eliminate cold start delays.
-Charged immediately but with up to 30% discount.
-(Default: 0)
+The system charges you immediately but offers up to 30% discount.
+(Default: 0).
 - **Flex workers**: "Sometimes on" workers that scale during traffic surges.
-Transition to idle after completing jobs.
-(Default: Max - Active = 3)
+They transition to idle after completing jobs.
+(Default: Max - Active = 3).
-- **Extra workers**: Additional workers added during traffic spikes when Docker images are cached on host servers.
-(Default: 2)
+- **Extra workers**: Additional workers that the system adds during traffic spikes when Docker images are cached on host servers.
+(Default: 2).

 ## Worker states

-Workers transition through different states as they handle requests and respond to changes in traffic patterns.
+Workers move through different states as they handle requests and respond to changes in traffic patterns.
 Understanding these states helps you monitor and troubleshoot your Serverless endpoints effectively.

-- **Initializing**: Worker is starting up as the Docker image is downloaded and prepared.
-The container is starting and code is loading.
+- **Initializing**: The worker starts up while the system downloads and prepares the Docker image.
+The container starts and loads your code.
-- **Idle**: Worker is ready but not processing requests.
+- **Idle**: The worker is ready but not processing requests.
 No charges apply while idle.
-- **Running**: Worker is actively processing requests.
+- **Running**: The worker actively processes requests.
 Billing occurs per second.
-- **Throttled**: Worker is ready but temporarily unable to run due to host machine resource constraints.
+- **Throttled**: The worker is ready but temporarily unable to run due to host machine resource constraints.
-- **Outdated**: Worker is marked for replacement after endpoint updates.
-Continues processing current jobs during rolling updates (10% of max workers at a time).
+- **Outdated**: The system marks the worker for replacement after endpoint updates.
+It continues processing current jobs during rolling updates (10% of max workers at a time).
-- **Unhealthy**: Worker has crashed due to Docker image issues, incorrect start commands, or machine problems.
-System automatically retries with exponential backoff for up to 7 days.
+- **Unhealthy**: The worker has crashed due to Docker image issues, incorrect start commands, or machine problems.
+The system automatically retries with exponential backoff for up to 7 days.

 You can view the state of your workers using the **Workers** tab of a Serverless endpoint.
 This tab provides real-time information about each worker's current state, resource utilization, and job processing history, allowing you to monitor performance and troubleshoot issues effectively.